carpentries/styles/.github/ISSUE_TEMPLATE.md

 Thanks for contributing! :heart:

-If this contribution is for instructor training, please email link to this contribution to checkout@carpentries.org so we can record your progress.
+If this contribution is for instructor training, please email the link to this contribution to checkout@carpentries.org so we can record your progress.
 You've completed your contribution step for instructor checkout by submitting this contribution!